-One of the easiest compromises to make is by swapping out typical paints with edible paint for toddlers.
+One of the easiest compromises to make is by swapping out typical paints with edible finger paint for toddlers.
 Pinterest abounds with plenty of non-toxic options to make your own paint (often involving flour, corn-starch, and the like).
 We wanted to move beyond paint that simply won’t hurt them.
-We’re bringing you an art experience that integrates sensory play, taste exploration, and color experimentation in a truly edible fashion.
-Our yogurt fingerpaint art activity is sure to fill some time with yummy fun for your littlest Picassos.
+We’re bringing you an art activity for babies that integrates sensory play, taste exploration, and color experimentation in a truly edible fashion.
+Our yogurt fingerpaint recipe is sure to fill some time with yummy fun for your littlest Picassos.
 It’s a process-based art project your babies will love.

 Yogurt can be eaten by babies as young as six months, but let’s go ahead and make sure it’s a safe food for our littles first.
 Your child should have eaten yogurt on at least three occasions without a reaction before attempting this activity.
 Because we want to get cute pictures of them painting, and not selfies from the emergency room, #amiright?
 Same goes for the flavor you choose- we don’t want to suddenly introduce strawberries, even in yogurt form.